 The MBTI assessment has been revised several times since it first appeared in 1942.
 New item formats and scoring methods were developed and tested first by Isabel Myers and later by professional psychometricians, with each revision leading to technical improvements over the previous form.
 The most recent forms are Form M and Form Q, both of which use item response theory (IRT)-based scoring and item selection.

 Form M, first published in 1998, is the standard form for identifying an individual’s four-letter type.
-Based on results from a broad, nationally representative sample of 3,009 people, each of the four preference scales has internal consistency reliability of .90 or greater.
+Based on results from abroad and a nationally representative sample of 3,009 people, each of the four preference scales has an internal consistency reliability of .90 or greater.
 Form Q, first published in 2001, identifies an individual’s four-letter type and produces a more detailed representation of individual differences within type by reporting 20 facets.
-Based on results from a nationally representative sample of 1,378 people, median internal consistency of the 20 facets is .77.
+Based on results from a nationally representative sample of 1,378 people, the median internal consistency of the 20 facets is .77.

-Validity of both Forms M and Q has been examined through behavioral observations, exploratory and confirmatory factor analyses, correlations with related measures, and even brain scans.
+The validity of both Forms M and Q has been examined through behavioral observations, exploratory and confirmatory factor analyses, correlations with related measures, and even brain scans.
 For instance:

 - Introverts spend significantly more time than Extraverts conducting “heads down” work, while Extraverts spend significantly more time doing work in open areas (Schaubhut, Thompson, & O’Hara, 2008)